Google Spreadsheets have their roots in the technology of 2Web Technologies, which developed an application called XL2Web.

 I also hadn’t realized that you can embed Google Spreadsheets in Web pages.
 (I’ll be using this.)

-Here’s the patent application, which covers the conversion of conventional spreadsheets to on line, web-based spreadsheets.
+Here’s the patent application, which covers converting spreadsheets to online, web-based spreadsheets.

 Converting spreadsheet applications to web-based applications